ekzhang/jax-js/packages/loaders/README.md

 ## Tokenizers

 Tokenization for preparing the inputs to a model.
-These implement byte-pair encoding (BPE) and include common configurations for models like CLIP.
+This currently implements [byte-pair encoding (BPE)](https://github.com/openai/tiktoken).

 Since these tokenizer definitions can be nontrivially large (~1 MB), their data is fetched from CDN as needed.